rodneyknaap/ZX81_ISSUE_3/README.md

 Having the modulator and tuning into the channel does provide a more true to original experience.
 A transistor video output stage and potmeter are included for adjusting output video voltage level, because this may benefit the modulation quality by being able to adjust the signal ideally for the input of the modulator.

-Alternatively the composite output cinch bus footprint is included so this also can be soldered in place of the modulator, though it remains highly recommended to try a modulator for the experience.
+Alternatively the composite output cinch bus footprint is included so this also can be soldered in place of the modulator, though it remains highly recommended to try a modulator for the experience if a period TV is available as a monitor.

+NB I also found that connecting the video output to a speaker somehow can produce the typical sound heard from tuning into the ZX81 modulator RF channel so that would also be one way to have this experience.

 Otherwise, the CPLD ULA offers some simple but interesting features such as complete reprogramming of all the ZX81 circuits, bank switching and/or shadow RAM access to the entire 128KB of the SRAM would be possible, and with a little effort the spare CPLD pins can be wired to some custom device of choice of the builder.
 With some creative ideas the CPLD could produce sounds and/or interface to a joystick, etc.

 On the EAR and MIC connectors there is the middle pin available to route sound to a speaker when this unused pin is wired to some simple sound or noise circuit inside the ZX81.
+Or a small speaker could be built into the case for experimenting with beep tones etc using the CPLD.

 The 74HC04 has 4 spare gates which have purposely not been routed to anything which normally we wouldn't do but that way the user could make use of those 4 gates for any purpose such as driving LEDs or creating some output signals while protecting the CPLD, etc. and it would not be necessary to cut any connections to be able to use these inverters.